-Statute of limitations for wrongful death in Tennessee
+What is the statute of limitations for wrongful death in Tennessee?

 The statute of limitations for wrongful death in Tennessee is one year form the date of death.
 There are circumstances under which the court will extend the statute of limitations, which increases the urgency with which you should begin consulting with a Nashville wrongful death attorney who will advise you of your rights and how to proceed.